DeepanshuProgrammer/GeeksforGeeks/README.md

 Don't Copy.
 Do with own because you cannot gain knowlege by that. and also the swags

 Don't Get Rush into codes learn and earn easily..
 So you achieve the hights.
-So follow the steps properly
+So follow the steps properly and strictly

 Check your performance in the dashboard